thomasmikava/react-problems/general.md

 <details>
   <summary>Statement</summary>

-🔹 Create a parent component and in it's state store array of names (strings).
+🔹 Create a parent component and in its state store the array of names (strings).
 Initial value - `["First", "Second"]`
 🔹 Create a child component with the following props
 ```ts
 interface ChildProps {